DW Logo Action Alert

 Dear Prime Minister / Opposition Party Leader / Your MP:

-Please pass a federal Good Government Act that makes many key democratic reform, good government and government accountability changes.
+Please pass a Real Government Accountability Act that makes many key democratic reform, good government and government accountability changes.

 The federal government's accountability system is the real scandal because for more than 140 years it has allowed politicians, government appointees, political staff, government employees and lobbyists to act dishonestly, unethically, secretively, non-representatively and wastefully.